CarVeto MOT history check

 Useful tips for saving money

 CarVeto suggests that when buying from a car dealer that you insist on a new, 12-month MOT as part of the deal.
-Most salesmen will have no hesitation in providing this if you will buy their car.
+Most salesmen will have no hesitation if you buy their car.

-Use this link for more useful information and guides on car history checks and MOT checks.
+Find more useful information and guides on used car history and MOT checks.

 The team at CarVeto